OSVVM/osvvm.github.io/Overview/Osvvm1About.rst

     * It is powerful enough to use on large, complex FPGAs and ASICs
     * Using the same framework architecture for RTL, Core, and System tests facilitates reuse between them
     * Test cases are readable by RTL, verification, software, and system engineers
-    * We don't use OO language constructs so RTL engineers can write test environments
+    * It is simple enough that you just need VHDL engineers and not verification specialists.
     * Our Model Independent Transactions (MIT) define a common set of transactions for Address Bus and Streaming Interfaces

-* Utility Library
+* Verification utility library that
     * Simplifies Self-checking, Error handling, and Message Filtering
-    * Constrained Random, Functional Coverage, Scoreboards, FIFOs, Memory Models
+    * Implements Constrained Random, Functional Coverage, Scoreboards, FIFOs, Memory Models
-    * Capabilities are simple to use and feel like built-in language features
+    * Is simple to use and works like built-in language features

 * Unmatched Test reporting
     * JUnit XML for use with CI/CD tools.
     * HTML Build Summary Report for reporting test suite level information
     * HTML Test Case Detailed report for each test case.
+    * HTML based Alert, Functional Coverage, and Scoreboard Reports
     * HTML based test log files
     * Find and debug issues faster